4601 N. Fairfax Drive, Suite 1200

 4.2 Waiver of Notice.
 Notice required under any statute, the Articles of Incorporation, or these Bylaws may be waived in writing, signed by the person or persons entitled to such notice, whether before or after the time stated therein.
 The attendance of any director at any such meeting without protesting the lack of proper notice before or at the commencement of the meeting shall be deemed to be a waiver by him or her of notice of such meeting.

 4.3 Minutes.
 Minutes of all of the proceedings of the meetings of the Board of Directors and committees of the Board of Directors, including the Executive Committee, shall be recorded and kept in books maintained for that purpose.

 5.1 Identity and Qualification.
 The officers of the Corporation shall be appointed by the Board of Directors and shall be a chair, a vice chair, a secretary, and a treasurer.
-The same person may hold more than one office, other than that of chair and vice chair, or secretary and assistant secretary, or treasurer and assistant treasurer.
+The same person may hold more than one office, other than that of chair and vice chair.
 In addition, appointing the same person to serve as chair and secretary shall be avoided.
 The Board of Directors may appoint such other officers and agents as it shall deem necessary.

 5.2 Appointment.
 The Board of Directors shall appoint the officers of the Corporation at each annual meeting of directors.